 Transitions between two media are not expected in state assessment.

 HS-PS4-3.
-Evaluate the claims, evidence, and reasoning behind the idea that electromagnetic radiation can be described either by a wave model or a particle model, and that for some situations involving resonance, interference, diffraction, or the photoelectric effect, one model is more useful than the other.
+Evaluate the claims, evidence, and reasoning behind the idea that electromagnetic radiation can be described either by a wave model or a particle model, and that for some situations involving resonance, interference, diffraction, refraction, or the photoelectric effect, one model is more useful than the other.

+Clarification Statement:

+Emphasis is on qualitative reasoning and comparisons of the two models.

 State Assessment Boundary:

-Use of quantum theory is not expected in state assessment.
+Calculations of energy levels or resonant frequencies are not expected in state assessment.

 HS-PS4-5.
 Communicate technical information about how some technological devices use the principles of wave behavior and wave interactions with matter to transmit and capture information and energy.*